 I believe that the best business idea for a mom is one that allows her to involve her children.
 By involving your children in your business, you will not only find a unique work-life balance, but you will be influencing your children to adopt an entrepreneurial mindset, which is truly invaluable.
 One way to build a business along slide your children is become a digital influencer (a.k.a. a mom blogger) – you can blog about local family-friendly businesses, write reviews for kid-friendly products and services, and more!
 This is actually the exact path I took – the path that I really credit for jumpstarting my journey to being a full time entrepreneur.
 While you can totally start a blog independently, there are some companies that will guide you through an opportunity like this, including Macaroni Kid and HulaFrog.
 Joining one of those companies allows you to work alongside other franchised bloggers and make use of their existing websites, hosting, email providers, branding, and more.
 When you start a company like this, you make money by selling ad space on your site.
 Those companies often require a monthly fee, and/or pay out commissions for advertising sold.
-Alternatively you could start a blog independently, but there will also be costs associated with that process as well: web hosting, web building, email providers, etc. So when it comes down to it – how do you decide?
+Alternatively you could start a blog independently.
+A lot of business do this by themselves and it doesn't even need to be expensive (you could check out something like this cheap web hosting company to show you how much you would actually need to pay).
+You will have to pay money though, you can't avoid that.
+These costs that are associated with that process are: web hosting, web building, email providers, etc. But don't worry there are easy solutions to this such as using WordPress Hosting – daily backups, but if you don't want to do that then that's fine.
+So when it comes down to it – how do you decide?
 Mom Blog vs. Macaroni Kid vs. HulaFrog…

 Mom Blog vs. Macaroni Kid vs. HulaFrog

 When I first embarked on this path, I decided to join a franchised company because having some of the infrastructure built out for me was really appealing and made the process less intimidating.
+This kind of thing is common when it comes to things HVAC Franchise Opportunities, when workers decide to buy into bigger franchises instead of starting their own business.
 At the time, the reason that I chose Macaroni Kid was because I liked the low-monthly fee, and knowing that I could set my own prices and keep 100% of the ad revenue.
 When I did the math, there was a higher potential of profitability with Macaroni Kid than there was with HulaFrog.

 At this point in my journey, money was not abundant.
 Even the “minimal” monthly fee of $59 seemed like a small fortune.
 I remember feeling nervous about pitching the idea to my husband.
 This was not my first business idea – and I had experienced a LOT of failures… but, I pitched it and hoped that he'd love the idea as much as I did.
 In true Lou-fashion, he was pretty much instantly supportive and we agreed on business goals that would guide the decision to leave the company if need be… basically, we needed to be generating income by month 3 and be profitable by month 6… and I gotta tell you… I was profitable my month 3 and this opportunity truly changed my life.